Joi/joi.github.io/_posts/2020-09-08-Pork-Spare-Ribs.md

 Anyway, that's way more than the 3 hours in the recipe for 275ºF oven bake.
 I wonder if it has anything to do with the [[Evaporation Effect]]...

-_Logged an internal temperature of 154ºF at 2:40PM - approximately 2 hours into cooking.
+_Logged an internal temperature of 154ºF at 2:40PM - approximately 1 hour into cooking.
 I'll keep the oven temperature at 250ºF._

 As I continue to learn more about cooking meat, I wonder what will happen if I stop eating meat again.
 I suppose there is a pescatarian version of some of the stuff I'm learning about cooking meat.